ZAHON/rilix-ui/core/src/components/visually-hidden/README.md

 Each of `VisuallyHidden`'s subcomponents renders a default HTML element that makes sense for its role.
 This overview outlines the default element rendered by each part of the component.
 You can customize this element using the `render$` prop, as shown in the [Rendering different elements](#rendering-different-elements) example.

-You can customize the underlying HTML element rendered by this subcomponent, or even compose it with your own custom Qwik components, by using the `render$` prop.
-This provides immense flexibility, allowing you to:

 | Component             | Default rendered element |
 | :-------------------- | :----------------------- |
 | `VisuallyHidden.Root` | `<span>`                 |